Missouri Homeschool Laws

 If you are switching from public school to homeschool in Missouri, it is a good idea to send your student’s current school a letter of withdrawal to let them know that you will now be homeschooling in order to avoid any truancy issues.

-Full details and additional links relating to the home education laws for Missouri can be found at A2ZHomeschooling.com.
+More information relating to the home education rules for Missouri can be found at A2ZHomeschooling.com.

 Homeschool Recordkeeping in Missouri